 then ask: “What are your actions that fulfill and support your definition of spirit?”

-Awakening Dragon Taoism focuses each student to train against theses personally defined actions to answer the very question of what it means to move with spirit.
-We support each student in a comprehensive manner to refined and polish their actions to flow in a graceful manner within their own life.
-This isn’t a western school where a student studies various one size fits all Taoism 101 classes, rather we work with you and your heart to reveal your own hidden inner book.
+Awakening Dragon Taoism focuses each student on training against theses personally defined actions to answer the very question of what it means to move with spirit.
+We support each student in a comprehensive manner to refine and polish their actions to flow gracefully within their own life.
+This isn’t a western school where a student studies various one size fits all Taoism 101 classes; rather, we work with you and your heart to reveal your hidden inner book.

 Make no mistake if you only want to learn information about Taoism, then plenty of resources exist online for free to do just that.
-This school is about learning how to live to Taoism and using these lessons to fully live your own life.
+This school is about learning how to live to Taoism and using these lessons to live your own life fully.
 This is something that only happens in person and actively taking time out to explore your own life.

 School of Awakening Dragon Taoism